cyanshane/cyanshane.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a postdoctoral researcher in the LMSD group (<a href='https://www.mech.kuleuven.be/en/mod'>) at KU Leuven.
+I am a postdoctoral researcher in the <a href='https://www.mech.kuleuven.be/en/mod'> LMSD group at KU Leuven.

 # 🔥 News